 If you employ an itinerant slaughterer, they must hold a certificate of competence or a licence for the relevant activities, which indicates that they have the knowledge and skill necessary to perform the tasks humanely and efficiently.

-Further information on when a CoC is required and how to obtain one can be found on the GOV.UK website.
+Further information on how to obtain a CoC or WATOK licence can be found on the GOV.UK website.

 Disposal of waste material